Practicing applying math, science, and technology concepts to solve real-world problems through a biblical worldview.

 The 4th-6th grade students participated in a design competition to plan a school garden.
 Students learned about plant growing needs, plant spacing, irrigation, and volume calculations.
 Submissions included a detailed design sketch of the garden layout, a budget sheet, and a short essay about their garden design.
 The winning design made by 6th grader Raylie Seyler included a great use of space and resources for growing vegetables, flowering plants, and herbs.
 Her plans will aid in bringing the raised bed garden to life at Open Door in the spring of 2021.

 Part of the garden will be used to implement a science experiment through Tomatosphere.
-This program will allow students from kindergarten through 6th grade to plant, nurture, and make scientific observations of tomato seeds that were flown in space.
+This program allows students from kindergarten through 6th grade to plant, nurture, and make scientific observations of tomato seeds that were flown in space.
 The data will be submitted to the First Seed Foundation who will use the information to inform future human space flight missions.

 The 2nd grade students completed a two-month-long project learning about biomes, ecosystems, and animal habitats.
 They then used the engineering design process to create an animal habitat that provided for all of their animals' needs.